 Inflammatory signs of one testis: swollen, tender and erythematous scrotal skin

 Lie of the testis might be horizontal (in a ‘bell-clapper’ position) and high riding/elevated in the neck of the scrotum

-Pain may not be relieved on elevating the affected testis – negative Prehn’s sign.
+Pain may not be relieved on elevating the affected testis (known as a negative Prehn’s sign).
 However, this test cannot reliably distinguish testicular torsion from other causes of testicular pain.

 In early torsion, the spermatic cord may be palpated.
 However, in severe cases, palpation may be difficult due to scrotal oedema.

 In neonatal torsion, the patient may be asymptomatic, and present as a firm, hard and enlarged testis in a blue scrotum.

 Table 1.
 Differential diagnoses for an acute scrotum with characteristic differentiating features from testicular torsion.

 Older patients (>35 years and/or sexually inactive – more likely urinary tract infection, <35 years and/or sexually active – more likely sexually transmitted infection)9,10